lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 You are Simon P. Jones.

-There are 8 envelopes with 8 individual authors.
+There are 8 red envelopes with 8 individual authors.
 One letter is missing.
+H.S.
+Sinclair left eight red envelopes around the estate.

 The day starts at 0800.
 Day 1 is Friday, November 6th 1993.